 What happens in this step?
 This recipe's intense flavor starts by getting the shrimp flavor into the Dutch oven, then sauteing the Trinity in lots of butter.
 Mix in some aromatics and AP flour as a thickener and you're on your way!

-After you remove the shrimp, maintain a medium-high heat.
-Add 12 tablespoons of butter and when bubbly, add the yellow onions and saute for 5 minutes, stirring often.
+- Maintaining medium-high heat, add 1 ½ sticks of butter (12 Tablespoons) to the Dutch oven.
+When bubbly, add the yellow onions and saute for 5 minutes, stirring often.

-Then, add the green peppers and celery and continue to saute for another 8 to 10 minutes.
-By this time you should be starting to develop some really good color.
+- Add the green peppers and celery and continue to saute for another 8 to 10 minutes.

 Make the Gravy and Smother the Shrimp